JuniorBecari10/quick/README.md

 ## REPL

-Quick has a Read-Parse-Print-Loop feature, which can be activated by not providing any arguments to the executable.
+Quick has a Read-Evaluate-Print-Loop feature, which can be activated by not providing any arguments to the executable.

 This is how it looks:
 ```
-Quick REPL - v<version>
+Quick REPL - v1.1

 Type 'exit' to exit
 Type 'help' for help